The structure and functions of the gut normally

 - L-glutamine – Another amino acid, L-glutamine is thought to be particularly beneficial for gastrointestinal health and may help to repair and strengthen the gut lining.
 Opt for this in powder form to help support absorption

-My top product picks for managing the symptoms of food intolerance
+My top product picks for managing the symptoms of acid reflux

 Digestisan contains a combination of bitter herb extracts including artichoke and dandelion to help calm the stomach.
 Once your stomach is settled, it’s time to concentrate on the gut.
 Take Molkosan rich in L+ lactic acid to support the internal environment of the gut, and top up your numbers of good bacteria with Optibac’s ‘For Every Day’ probiotics.